ajsem1337/CustomCursorInstaller/README.md

 A PowerShell script to automate the installation of custom cursors on Windows.

+## Preview of the Cursor Scheme

+Sample screenshots of the `UwU` cursor scheme are available in the [Releases section](https://github.com/ajsem1337/CustomCursorInstaller/releases).

 ## Features

 - Copies cursor files to the appropriate system folder.